Do you need some new selfie ideas for your social media profile?

 Many people have become experts at taking the perfect selfie no matter if it’s to promote themselves or a product.
-Bloggers, Instagrammers or Influencers have learned how to take the most out of their social media presence, and different types of selfie poses are an essential part of that.
+Bloggers, Instagrammers, or Influencers have learned how to make the most out of their social media presence.
+Different types of selfie poses and creative selfie ideas are an essential part of that.

-Here are some great tips and ideas for you to take your selfie game to the next level.
+Here are some great tips and best selfie ideas for you to take your selfie game to the next level.

 Scroll to the end of this article for a bonus video from a selfie expert and professional YouTuber.

 Selfie Ideas: How to Pose for Selfies

 As always, I believe in putting into practice what you learn.
-You will improve more as you start taking your selfies and experimenting with different poses, composition techniques and in different light conditions.
+You will improve more as you start taking your selfies and experimenting with different poses, creative selfie ideas, composition techniques, and in different light conditions.

-While there are no real hard and fast rules you must follow, there are some selfie ideas which can make your selfie stand out.
+While there are no real hard and fast rules you must follow, there are some selfie ideas that can make your cool selfies stand out.

 1. Extend Your Neck Forward to Improve Your Selfies

 You can learn a lot from classical portrait artists.
 Look closer at popular portrait photographers’ work, and you can tell the sitter often appears to extend his or her neck forward.
 It makes your face look slimmer, and at the same time, makes your features stand out.

 Apply the same technique when you take a selfie and the final result will be much better.
 It will also help to make your eyes stand out more and reduce or eliminate a double chin.